• Skip to main content

 4. Bake and serve.
 Place the casserole in the middle of your center rack and bake at 400°F (205°C) for 25 to 30 minutes, or until the top is golden brown and the sauce is hot and bubbling around the edges.
 Serve immediately and enjoy!

-My creamy, delicious Chicken Stuffing Casserole is served perfectly for dinner on its own or with a tasty cheese roll to soak up all that sauce!
+This casserole is served perfectly for dinner on its own or with a tasty cheese roll or onion roll to soak up all that sauce!
 Since the casserole has veggies, there’s no need to make any extra sides—it’s a perfectly well-rounded meal!
 Enjoy!

 • Use a rotisserie chicken to make this meal even easier!
 Picking the meat from a rotisserie chicken will not only make this meal extremely easy to throw together - but it’ll also make sure the chicken is perfectly tender and flavorful!
 You can also use leftover chicken or turkey for the casserole.